rcpch/digital-growth-charts-server/docs/integrator/making-api-calls.md

 Because we've specified our API documentation in the openAPI3 (formerly known as 'Swagger') format, we can auto-generate documentation for our API, but not only that, the documentation is interactive and lets you actually make calls right there in the documentation site, helping you understand the structure of the API.

 The Swagger API reference is [here](/digital-growth-charts-documentation/integrator/api-reference/)

+A similar interface is also embedded in our API Management Platform (the developer portal), where you can try similar API calls with your API keys automatically added to the request.

 ## Using cURL